Proven-Paradox/shaper-system/Handbook.md

 Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Power or [Flight](#flight) Condition as though the Ability were not [Grounded].
 A character with this Power may cast [Grounded] Abilities in the air as well as on the ground.

 #### Relentless
-When you successfully strike with an ability that forces a target to move, you gain the following benefits.
+When you successfully strike with an Ability that forces a target to move, you gain the following benefits.
 * You may automatically move toward the target as many spaces as you forced them to move.
 If you forced multiple targets to move, choose one to follow.
 * Your target cannot move until your next turn.
 //TODO: Look at the cannot move condition

 #### Resilient Protector
-When you take a would blow in place of an ally--such when using an ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, increase your Physical and Mental Defense by your Hero Tier for that attack.
+When you take a would blow in place of an ally--such when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, increase your Physical and Mental Defense by your Hero Tier for that attack.

 #### Sadism
 When you kill or knock out a foe, increase your Offensive Track by 1.